 On my mission I dutifully awoke most mornings at 6:30 am, just as the white handbook said I should.
 I won’t say I did it cheerfully or even whole-heartedly, because I did it rather grumpily.
 I had to convince most of my companions that it would be best if we started out with companionship study right off the bat, because if I were left to my own devices, I would probably just fall back to sleep, as the scriptures are not best read alone when one is only half awake.

 Consequently, my mornings so far this school year have been ineffective to say the least.
 Lots of running around, yelling for shoes to be put on, hurrying the prayer process and giving up on making lunches and just sending lunch money.
-As soon as Bria was out the door, I would sink in to my comfortable chair in front of the computer to check blogs and email and before I knew it, it was nearly 11:00 and Chloe wasn’t even out of bed yet (I suppose I just outed my night owl child)!
+As soon as my oldest daughter was out the door, I would sink in to my comfortable chair in front of the computer to check email and before I knew it, it was nearly 11:00 and my kindergartener wasn’t even out of bed yet (I suppose I just outed my night owl child)!
 My afternoons would then be rushed by default, and I wouldn’t accomplish most of the things I set out to do, and the vicious cycle just continued until some days I wasn’t getting much of anything done.

 Grumpiness aside, the whole thing is wonderful.
 You wouldn’t believe how much I get done before 9:00 am!
-Bria practices her violin, with my help, for an entire half hour!
+My oldest practices her violin, with my help, for an entire half hour!
 We eat a healthy breakfast!
 We calmly get ready for school!
 Teeth actually get brushed because I am awake to make sure it happens!
 Lunches are made!
 Money is saved!
 The house is cleaner (not counting the folding of laundry)!
 The kids are more obedient!
-Chloe only stays up until around 10:30 now!
+My second daughter the night owl only stays up until around 10:30 now!
 Life is wonderful!